Romania President Iohannis Announces NATO Chief Bid - UrduPoint

 Hungary, however, said the country would not support Rutte, who has previously criticised Hungary's government.

-"Given the current security context, I believe it is time for our country to assume an even greater responsibility within the Euro-Atlantic leadership," Iohannis wrote in a statement.
+Estonia's Prime Minister Kaja Kallas and Latvia's top diplomat Krisjanis Karins had been pushing to be in consideration but their candidacies appear to have waned and have not been made formal.

-He said Romania had a "deep understanding, including from the perspective of the historical challenges facing our region, of the current security situation, created by the war launched by Russia against Ukraine."
+Iohannis, 64, said Romania, which joined NATO in 2004, had a "deep understanding, including from the perspective of the historical challenges facing our region, of the current security situation, created by the war launched by Russia against Ukraine."

-"At the same time, I believe that NATO also needs a renewal of the perspective on its mission," Iohannis added.
+Since last year, Romania hosts a regional hub to train pilots, including Ukrainians, to fly American-made F-16 fighter jets, which Kyiv has said the country needs to fight off Russia's invasion.

+Romania hosts more than 5,000 foreign troops, the largest contingent anywhere in NATO's southeastern region.

-No decision is confirmed until consensus is reached on one candidate, according to NATO rules.
+No decision on who will be the next NATO secretary general is confirmed until consensus is reached on one candidate, according to NATO rules.

+Iohannis, who has been Romania's president since 2014 navigating several political crises in the past, has described himself as a "firefighter who prevented Romania from collapsing".

+The former physics professor, known as "the German" because of his ancestry, has used the limited powers of the presidency to back anti-corruption protesters and boost ties with the United States.

 Recent Stories